 PATS 2017: Marginalia and Markings: Reading Early Modern and Medieval Readers

-This PATS was hosted by The National Library of New Zealand, Wellington on Saturday 11 February, 2017.
-Presenters included: Professor Lorna Hutson (Oxford), Associate Professor Rosalind Smith (Newcastle, Australia), Dr Malcolm Mercer (Royal Armouries, Tower of London), Dr Anthony Tedeschi (National Library of New Zealand).
+This PATS was hosted by The National Library of New Zealand, Wellington on Saturday 11 February 2017, and followed the 2017 ANZAMEMS conference.
+Presenters included: Prof. Lorna Hutson (Oxford University), Associate Prof. Rosalind Smith (The University of Newcastle, Australia), Dr. Malcolm Mercer (Royal Armouries, Tower of London), Dr Anthony Tedeschi (The National Library of New Zealand).
 Each of the presenters has distinct expertise in working with marginalia and other reader markings in medieval and early modern manuscripts and printed books, and the National Library’s collections provided ample materials for hands-on examination and discussion by PATS participants.

 This PATS consisted of speaker presentations in the morning, followed by student-focused workshop sessions in the afternoon.